 $$

-The maximum growth rate occurred for both populations during their expansion phase, when change in population size was the steepest.
-To estimate robust maximum population growth rates for both populations, we smoothed annual population growth rate over a consistent time period by using a linear regression on the logarithm scale, see Equation (2.6).
-To do so, we discarded Great Britain data before 1972 since the size estimate of this population was noisy below 50 individuals (Figure 2.1).
-After reaching the threshold of 1,000 individuals, the Great Britain (GB) population growth showed a strong inflexion whereas no culling pressure was applied.
+In both populations, the maximum growth rates occurred before shooting occurred and during their geographical expansion phase (figure 3.3).
+To estimate robust maximum population growth rates for both populations, we smoothed annual growth rate values over a consistent time-period by using a linear regression on the logarithm scale, see Equation (2.6).
+We discarded Great Britain data before 1972 since the low population size estimates (below 50 individuals) were probably noisy (Figure 2.1).
+After reaching the threshold of 1,000 individuals, the Great Britain (GB) population growth showed a strong inflexion despite culling had not begun (figure 3.3).
 This observation suggests that a negative density-dependence process might occur beyond 1,000 individuals and led to consider only the first sequence of the time series to infer on the maximum growth rate in Great Britain, i.e. 1972-1981.
 For the French (FR) population, the sequence without culling effort spread over the period 1994-1999.